benjaminsnorris/FirebaseReSwift/README.md

     - `error`:   An optional error indicating the problem that occurred

 #### Object subscribed
-> `ObjectSubscribed<T: SubscribingState>: Action`
+> `ObjectSubscribed<T>: Action`

 Generic action indicating that an object was subscribed to in Firebase.
-The action is scoped to the type of state that tracks the subscription status.
+The action is scoped to whatever you need to track the subscription status.
 - Parameters:
     - `T`:           The type of state that can be subscribed or not
     - `subscribed`:  Flag indicating subscription status